MicrosoftDocs/xamarin-docs/docs/android/platform/fragments/implementing-with-fragments/walkthrough.md

 ## Display TitlesFragment in MainActivity

 The final step is to display `TitlesFragment` within `MainActivity`.
 The Activity does not dynamically load the fragment.
 Instead the fragment will be statically loaded by declaring it in the layout file of the activity using a `fragment` element.
-The fragment to load is identified by setting the `android:name` attribute to the fragment class (includeing the namespace of the type).
+The fragment to load is identified by setting the `android:name` attribute to the fragment class (including the namespace of the type).
 For example, to use the `TitlesFragment`, then `android:name` would be set to `FragmentSample.TitlesFragment`.

 Edit the layout file **activity_mail.axml**, replacing the existing XML with the following: